 - 2. Units and bases have HP values, indicated by a number in a blue box in a corner of the card art (bottom right for units, top left for bases).
-In rules text, this may be referred to a card's "printed HP." - 3.
+In rules text, this may be referred to as a card's "printed HP." - A. If an ability changes a unit's printed HP, the unit is treated as though it has the new printed HP for any ability or game action that references its HP or remaining HP. - 3.
 A unit's HP can be modified by upgrades attached to it, or through certain card abilities.
 Any modifiers to a unit's HP are cumulative.
 When calculating modified HP, any modifiers that increase HP are applied before any modifiers that decrease HP. - 4.
 A card's HP cannot be modified below 0.
-If a card's HP would be modified below 0, treat the card's HP as 0 instead. - A card cannot be healed in excess of its HP.
+If a card's HP would be modified below 0, treat the card's HP as 0 instead. - 5.
+A card cannot be healed in excess of its HP.
 If a card would be healed in excess of its HP, heal as much damage as possible instead.
-The player only is considered to have healed damage equal to the number of damage counters removed. - A card's "remaining HP" is calculated by subtracting the number of damage counters on it from its HP (accounting for any modifiers to its HP).
+The player only is considered to have healed damage equal to the number of damage counters removed. - 6.
+A card's "remaining HP" is calculated by subtracting the number of damage counters on it from its HP (accounting for any modifiers to its HP).
 If the remaining HP of a card is 0 or less, that card is defeated immediately.